sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 ### Preferred: Cached queries using `loadQuery`

 Query Sanity's API and use Hydrogen's cache to store the response (defaults to `CacheLong` caching strategy).
-While in preview mode, `loadQuery` uses `CacheNone` to prevent results from being cached.
+While in preview mode, `loadQuery` automatically bypasses the cache.

 > [!TIP]
 > You can use [Sanity TypeGen tooling](https://www.sanity.io/docs/sanity-typegen) to generate TypeScript definitions for your [GROQ](https://www.sanity.io/docs/groq) queries.